andrew/ultimate-awesome/README.md

 - [game-datasets](https://github.com/leomaurodesenv/game-datasets) - :video_game: A curated list of awesome game datasets, and tools to artificial intelligence in games.
 - [awesome-theoretical-computer-science](https://github.com/mostafatouny/awesome-theoretical-computer-science) - The interdicplinary of Mathematics and Computer Science, Distinguisehed by its emphasis on mathemtical technique and rigour.
 - [awesome-ielts](https://github.com/ucatal/awesome-ielts) - An awesome list for students who prepare for IELTS in public domains (on-going).
-- [awesome-embedded-systems](https://github.com/embedded-boston/awesome-embedded-systems) - A curated list of delightful Embedded Systems libraries, RTOSes, modules, references and more!.
 - [awesome-google-cloud](https://github.com/GoogleCloudPlatform/awesome-google-cloud) - A curated list of awesome stuff for Google Cloud.
-- [awesome-vrchat](https://github.com/madjin/awesome-vrchat) - One-stop shop for people interested in developing content for VRchat.
+- [awesome-storage](https://github.com/okhosting/awesome-storage) - A curated list of storage open source tools.
+Backups, redundancy, sharing, distribution, encryption, etc.
 - [awesome-machine-unlearning](https://github.com/tamlhp/awesome-machine-unlearning) - Awesome Machine Unlearning (A Survey of Machine Unlearning).
 - [awesome-public-real-time-datasets](https://github.com/bytewax/awesome-public-real-time-datasets) - A list of publicly available datasets with real-time data maintained by the team at bytewax.io.
 - [awesome-uxn](https://github.com/hundredrabbits/awesome-uxn) - Awesome things from the community.
-- [awesome-storage](https://github.com/okhosting/awesome-storage) - A curated list of storage open source tools.
-Backups, redundancy, sharing, distribution, encryption, etc.
 - [motion-ui-design](https://github.com/fliptheweb/motion-ui-design) - Resources for inspiration, lists of software, libraries and other stuff related to Motion UI design, animations and transitions.
 - [42-resources](https://github.com/jotavare/42-resources) - My curated 42 school resource collection.
 The good, the bad and the ugly.
 - [awesome-cloudflare](https://github.com/irazasyed/awesome-cloudflare) - ⛅️ Curated list of awesome Cloudflare worker recipes, open-source projects, guides, blogs and other resources.